 Ages 4 years and up, depending on location

-My eight-year-old son first tried basketball this summer at our local Y. Depending on your location, the program takes place after school or on weekend mornings, and it's one of the best deals in town.
-The price for nine-class sessions vary by location but ours was just $90 bucks in midtown Manhattan!
+My 8-year-old son first tried basketball this summer at our local Y. Depending on your location, the program takes place after school or on weekend mornings, and it's one of the best deals in town.
+The price for nine-class sessions varies by location but ours was just $90 bucks in midtown Manhattan!

 Basketball City – Lower East Side

 Pier 36, 299 South Street at Montgomery Street

 Learn the fundamentals in Basketball City's recently opened seven-court facility in weekly co-ed sessions.